simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 saveconfig
 ```

-*It should be noted that the Unicorecomm device does not have teh ability to transmit the `RTCM 1230` message type as required per [Onocoy system's requirements](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy).*
+*It should be noted that the Unicorecomm device does not have the ability to transmit the `RTCM 1230` message type as required per [Onocoy system's requirements](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy).*

 ### Unicorecomm UM980 and UM982 Commands Reference Manuals
 For additional configuration guidance, consult the following documentation: